MrOctopus/misc-projects/README.md

 # misc-projects
-This repository is a collection of miscellaneous projects that I've made.
+This repository is a collection of miscellaneous projects that I've made. \
 Their degree of completeness varies greately, so check the notes for each project before using them.

 ## C++

 ### papyrusdrm.cpp
 Exploits a bug in the champollion.exe decompiler by randomizing the compiler debug timestamp in a compiled papyrus file (.pex).
 Champollion expects the timestamp to be a 32 bit int, but in reality it is stored as a 64 bit int.
 Using the remaining bits crashes Champollion, but keeps the compiled script working in game.
 This effectively enforces a DRM upon the compiled script file.
 Reversing the process can be done through a hex-editor.

-## Papyrus
+### vtablefun.cpp

-# Nothing atm
+Just a PoC on how to call virtual functions directly from an object's virtual table.

 ## Pascal